mjbots/power_dist/docs/reference.md

 ### 0x000 - State ###

-Mode: Read/write
+Mode: Read only

 The current operational state of the power_dist.
-Only some values may be written.

 - 0 => power off
-- 1 => precharging (read only)
+- 1 => precharging
 - 2 => power on
-- 3 => fault (read only)
+- 3 => fault

-If power off is commanded over CAN, the device will not enter sleep, which differs from the behavior when power off is achived through the physical switch.

 ### 0x001 - Fault Code ###